Guardsmen assist at New Hampshire state prison

 |1

-This work, Guardsmen assist at New Hampshire state prison [Image 3 of 3], by SSgt Taylor Queen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Guardsmen assist at New Hampshire state prison, by SSgt Victoria Nelson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT